 Gratins feature very heavily in French cooking.
 Essentially they include vegetables of some sort covered in a white sauce and popped under the grill.
 Most cultures have their form of vegetable gratin including a famous British cauliflower cheese.

-- 1 large (3-pound) head of fresh cauliflower, cut into florets
+1 large (3-pound) head cauliflower, cut into florets

-- Preheat an oven to 375 F. Butter a 9-inch by 13-inch baking dish and set it aside.
+Preheat an oven to 375 F. Butter a 9 x 13-inch baking dish and set it aside.
 Steam the cauliflower in a large pot of boiling water fitted with a steamer basket for 5 to 7 minutes, until the florets are just tender.
 Rinse them in cold water, drain, and arrange them in a single layer in the buttered dish.